hoffa/kitten/README.md

 34.229.135.48
 ```

-You can select the region using `--region`.
+You can change region using `--region`.

 ### Run command on servers